merose/AnalogScanner/README.md

         delay(100); // Wait for new values.
     }

-Calls expecting a pin number also accept a zero-relative pin index, where 0=A0, 1=A1, and so on.
-You can either pass the pin number constant defined by the Arduino libraries (A3, for example), or the corresponding analog pin index (3, for example).

-**Note:** If you use a pin index that is not supported, zero will be used instead.

 Examples
 --------
 The `examples/` subdirectory contains `analog_read_all.ino`, an example program that reads each analog input available on the Uno repeatedly (A0 through A6).
 The values are written to `Serial` once per second.